Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Mean Field Solution of Kondo Breakdown

 For time evolution at $t\neq0$, the dynamics of the system are determined by the following time-dependent equation

 Here, $H_{MF}$ is the time-dependent Hamiltonian in which the hybridization parameters $h_{\{i\},\uparrow}(t),h_{\{i\},\downarrow}(t)$ now evolves in time.

 We show the mean field phase diagram is shown in Fig. \ref{sfig:mf}.
 The Kondo insulator phase is identified by hybridization parameters $ h_{\{i\} \uparrow(\downarrow)}(t)\neq 0$.
 The transient transition point (open square) is determined by hybridization parameters becomes zero: $ h_{\{i\},\uparrow(\downarrow)}(t_c) =0$.
-In Fig. \ref{sfig:mf}, the laser field can drive a transition from the Kondo insulator to a liquid phase when $J_K$ is below a critical value ($J_K<J_K^c$).
+In Fig. \ref{sfig:mf} (left), the laser field can drive a transition from the Kondo insulator to a liquid phase when $J_K$ is below a critical value ($J_K<J_K^c$).
 When $J_K$ is strong enough ($J_K>J_K^c$), the Kondo insulator can be not destroyed.
 This mean field phase diagram captures the main features shown in Fig. 1(c-d) in the main text.
+Moreover, we also study the two-dimensional Kondo lattice model under the driven laser field, as shown in Fig. \ref{sfig:mf} (right).
+We find very similar feature as in the one-dimensional case: The driven laser field can destroy the Kondo insulator phase when $J_K$ is smaller than a critical value, while Kondo insulator phase is robust when $J_K$ is strong enough.
+This mean-field calculation indicates that the Kondo collapse is general for driven Kondo systems, despite that our full quantum mechanical method is only limited to one-dimension.

 \end{widetext}